Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Theoretical framework: detailed treatment

-This is a direct application of the random-coding argument of \citet{Scarlett2020}, Chapters~2--3, with constant-composition codebooks under the GMI decoder metric.
-The key insight is that the decoder $q_\psi$ defines a fixed scoring rule (fixed at inference, regardless of how it was trained), and the maximum rate extractable under this rule, averaged over random codebooks drawn from $\PM$, converges to $\GMI_{\PM}(q_\psi)$.
+This is a classical result from the mismatched decoding literature; we state it here for completeness and to establish notation.
+The proof follows directly from the random-coding argument of \citet{Scarlett2020}, Chapters~2--3, with constant-composition codebooks and the GMI decoder metric.
+The main idea is that the decoder $q$ defines a fixed scoring rule (fixed at inference, regardless of how it was trained), and the maximum rate extractable under this rule, averaged over random codebooks distributed according to $\PM$, approaches $\GMI_{\PM}(q)$.

-The implication is sharp: regardless of how much information a probe can extract from $Z$, the decoder can never exceed $\GMI_{\PM}(q_\psi)$.